happyfish100/FastCFS/README.md

     * simple and efficient architecture and native implementation
     * independent of third-party components
     * built-in operation and maintenance tools
+* Strong random write performance: FCFS allocates space based on the trunk file, converts random writes from the client to sequential writes

 ### Classical Application Scene